-DETENTIONS: 6-12
+DETENTIONS: Grades 6-12

 Students who are required to attend an after-school detention will report to the assigned room immediately after the last school period is complete.
 The detention will last until 4:30.
-Students are to bring homework to detention.
-If a student does not have homework, they are to bring necessary textbooks or workbooks to study.
+Students in detention will be required to complete a reflection assignment.
+Once this reflection has been completed, students will complete supplemental written work assigned by the detention monitor.
+No electronic devices will be used during detention.
 If a student is in school on the day of the scheduled detention but does not attend the detention, they may receive a one-day, out-of-school suspension.
 If the student is absent from school on the day of the detention, they will be assigned to attend the next detention.
-If a student misses school on the day of detention twice in a school year, the third time they miss they must have a doctor's note or they may receive a one-day, out-of-school suspension.
+If a student misses school on the day of detention twice in a school year, the third time they miss they must have a doctor's note or they may receive a one-day suspension.